JetBrains/teamcity-documentation/topics/getting-started-with-teamcity-cloud.md

 Users of our Cloud and On-Premises versions can expect a similar level of scalability and universality of these solutions.
 However, the Cloud version is automatically configured and maintained by TeamCity and thus provides limited server administration settings comparing to our [On-Premises](https://www.jetbrains.com/teamcity/) solution.

 TeamCity Cloud has the following limitations comparing to On-Premises:
 * Limited server configuration and diagnostics.
+See the related pages in the On-Premises documentation: [Installing and Configuring Server](https://www.jetbrains.com/help/teamcity/installing-and-configuring-the-teamcity-server.html) and [Monitoring and Diagnostics](https://www.jetbrains.com/help/teamcity/teamcity-monitoring-and-diagnostics.html).
 * TeamCity Cloud data is backed up and cleaned up automatically.
 The set of available configuration options may differ from the On-Premises installations.
+See the related pages in the On-Premises documentation: [Data Backup](https://www.jetbrains.com/help/teamcity/teamcity-data-backup.html) and [Clean-Up](https://www.jetbrains.com/help/teamcity/clean-up.html).
 * Some settings are unavailable to TeamCity Cloud administrators: for example, cloud profiles' configuration or changing the location for storing external artifacts.
+See the related pages in the On-Premises documentation: [Integration with Cloud Solutions](https://www.jetbrains.com/help/teamcity/teamcity-integration-with-cloud-solutions.html) and [Clean-Up](https://www.jetbrains.com/help/teamcity/configuring-artifacts-storage.html).
 * No plugin management.
 The following bundled plugins are currently disabled:
     * LDAP support
     * Microsoft Windows Domain authentication